adamhamilton44/ip-sweeper/README.md

         Top ports (--top-ports 5 to 65535)
         Output file options (-oNXGA)
         Show final nmap command before running
-    Note: NMAP's --script (scanning options) when used with this script assume you have a good understanding of how and when to use.
+    Note: NMAP's --script (scanning options) when used with this script assume you have a good understanding of how to use.

 Feedback